Jacob Sheep Society Sales

 Tullamore Mart, Arden Road, Tullamore, Co Offally

-Judge: To be confirmed.
+Judge: Mike Bundy.
 Inspectors: Ady Hamilton & Paul Colhoun.
 Adjudicator: Derek Brown

 Entry forms from Paul Colhoun, 25 Kingarrow Road, Omagh, Co.
 Tyrone.